bavlayan/Remote-controlled-car-with-using-NRF24L01-and-Joystick-module/README.md

 ### Description
-* The car is called "YeniÇeri" (:
-* YeniÇeri is a basic remote controlled car prototype.
+* The car is a basic remote controlled car prototype.
 * It is controlled by joystick and  NRF24L01 wireless module.
 * YeniÇeri can move four axes. <br /> <br />